 The AMI system is a significant improvement and will benefit CTEC and our members.
 CTEC is a member-owned, not-for-profit utility, which means it is our job to look out for our members by investing in new technology to improve efficiency and reliability.

 In an effort to expedite the installation process, CTEC has partnered with Allegiant Utility Services, a leading provider of meter and network services.
-Contractors from Allegiant will begin exchanging meters in mid-November of 2020.
+Contractors from Allegiant began installing meters in late 2020.
 If there is an issue at a location that prevents the contractors from installing the new meter, such as a locked gate or aggressive dog, a door hanger will be left with contact information for Allegiant.
 It is important to contact Allegiant to schedule a convenient time for them to return to replace the meter.

 Frequently Asked Questions about Digital Meters